javajudt/geocache-docs/README.md

 Replace `label-type` with a concise name of your label.
 If you don't use Microsoft Word, feel free to submit a PR with your file of choice.

+If you choose to use graphics trademarked by Geocaching on a new label, it must be unmodified; and it must come from an [official logo kit](https://www.geocaching.com/about/logousage.aspx).
+Use of the Geocaching logo is governed by the [Geocaching Logo Usage Guidelines](https://www.geocaching.com/about/logousage.aspx).
+You must have permission to use graphics that are trademarked by other entities.

 ## Legal

 Documents in this repository are licensed under [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/).